Risk Management Structures and Tools

 Risk Management System

 Assessment, Quantification and Management of Risks

 We analyze each identified risk’s probability of occurrence and potential effects on earnings.
 Corporate Controlling compiles a monthly report to inform the Executive Board of current and expected business developments and their associated risks.
 We evaluate and balance risks and opportunities at regular meetings with our divisions.

-Financial risks are managed by Corporate Finance, which is responsible for all measures relating to exchange-rate and interest-rate hedging transactions and ensuring adequate Group liquidity.
-The operational framework set out in detailed specifications and regulations covering, for example, separation of trading and settlement functions.
+Financial risks are managed by Corporate Finance and Insurance, which is responsible for all measures relating to exchange-rate and interest-rate hedging transactions and ensuring adequate Group liquidity.
+The operational framework is set out in detailed specifications and regulations covering, for example, separation of trading and settlement functions.
 Corporate Accounting and Tax monitors receivables management vis-à-vis customers and suppliers.